coroche/LetsPlayCountDown/README.md

 ### Implementation

-The implementation of this approach can be seen **HERE**.
+The implementation of this approach can be seen in [rpnMethod.py](rpnMethod.py).
 As expected, this approach is quite slow.
 It takes roughly 3 hours to solve a 6 number board.
+A little bit over the 30s benchmark.
 As a lot of the expressions that are generated are not valid (an operator is left without enough operands) I thought I could speed this up by checking if each expression is valid before solving.
 This only slowed things down even further.
 Another approach is needed...

 ## Branching algorithm
 The RPN permutation method has a lot of inefficiencies.
 The same series of operations are unnecessarily repeated many times, the commutativity of + and * isn't taken advantage of, computation time is wasted on invalid expressions, etc. Let's look at an example of these inefficiencies.
 In a game with 4 initial numbers the following expressions would be evaluated by the RPN method.